Dynamic Tags Overview

 Dynamic function tag

 This tag performs calculations with the field values.
-The type of calculation is defined by the Function.
-Let’s go through the settings:
+The Function defines the type of calculation:

-- Function.
-In this drop-down menu, you can choose the calculations to be performed with the field’s value:
+- Function — calculations to be performed with the field’s value:

 - Summed value — counts the sum of values;